How to Avoid Tooth Decay: Tips From Your Vero Beach Dentist

-The American Dental Association recommends that children and adults should brush twice a day for a minimum of two minutes, each time using a fluoride toothpaste.
-Brushing helps to wash away food and plaque, a sticky film that develops on the teeth and contains millions of bacteria.
+The American Dental Association recommends that children and adults should brush their teeth twice a day for a minimum of two minutes, each time using a fluoride toothpaste.
+Brushing your teeth helps to wash away food and plaque, a sticky film that develops on the teeth and contains millions of bacteria.

-If plaque is not removed, it turns into tartar, a crusty deposit that traps stains on the teeth.
+If plaque is not removed from teeth, it turns into tartar, a crusty deposit that traps stains on the teeth.
 Tartar is more resistant to brushing than plaque and can be difficult to remove without help from your dentist.
-Plaque and tartar can also work together to eat away at the teeth, causing decay over time.
+Plaque and tartar can also work together to eat away at the teeth, causing tooth decay over time.

 In addition to brushing regularly, the ADA recommends cleaning between teeth with floss at least once a day.
 This can be done either morning or night but should be done at least once within a 24-hour cycle.
 Failure to floss allows plaque to build up in the spaces between the teeth, which can lead to problems like decay, tartar, and periodontal (gum) disease.

-Going even just a couple days without flossing can cause a thick layer of plaque to form.
+Going even just a couple days without flossing can cause a thick layer of plaque to form on teeth.
 Once this plaque hardens into tartar, cavities can develop between the teeth.
-According to a number of oral care professionals, flossing does about 40 percent of the work required to remove sticky plaque.
+According to a number of oral care professionals, flossing the teeth does about 40 percent of the work required to remove sticky plaque.

 Eating Sugary Foods